Engine Data Deletion

 In most cases, the deletion of deployments and definitions will not cause any problems.
 If you have several versions of a definition deployed, e.g. 1-4, and you delete the definition/deployment with definition version 1, then this wouldn’t cause any issues.
 The assumption here is that Optimize has imported the definitions and related historical data beforehand.
 Otherwise, the deleted definition is lost.

-However, there are two scenarios, Optimize can have troubles with.
+However, there are two scenarios where Optimize will behave differently.
 The first is depicted as follows:

 - You deploy a (process/decision) definition A the first time.